microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 ## Relationships

-When using multiple tables, chances are you'll do some analysis using data from all those tables.
-Relationships between those tables are necessary to accurately calculate results and display the correct information in your reports.
+If you use more than one table, you’ll probably need data from all of them for your analysis.
+You need to create relationships between the tables to get the right results and show the right information in your reports.

 Learn more about [creating and managing relationships](https://docs.microsoft.com/power-bi/transform-model/desktop-create-and-manage-relationships)

 ---

-1. Navigate to the model view on the side-rail
+1. Go to the model view on the side-rail

     ![Model view.](./Media/ModelView.png)

-1. To create a relationship between two of our tables, we'll drag-and-drop the following field values from the table listed below.
+1. To link two of our tables, we’ll drag-and-drop the fields below from the table they belong to.
-    1. If we hover above our table's headers we'll also get important details related to the **Storage mode**, **Data source type**, **Server name** and a visual indicator in the top left which provides indicates the **Storage mode** which in this example is **DirectQuery**.
+    1. If we hover over our table’s headers, we’ll see more details about the **Storage mode**, **Data source type**, **Server name** and a symbol in the top left that shows the **Storage mode**, which is DirectQuery in this example.

     | Table | field |
     |:----- | :------ |
     | DimCustomer_raw | CustomerKey|